This is an Easy 15 Minute Mousse with Cocoa Powder and Condensed Milk, and oh so incredibly delicious.

 Fun Facts about Chocolate Mousse

 What could be more delicious than a cut glass bowl of decadent chocolate mousse topped with fruit and a dollop of whipped cream for dessert after a satisfying meal?
-Follow this link for the full post as by Ayza
+Follow this link for the full post by Ayza